thobbyAk/blockchain-developer-bootcamp-final-project/README.md

 Yes there are multiple writers on the system(the end users).
 3. can a 3rd party be trusted?
 No, a third party cannot be trusted with the personal infomation.
-5. access control is not needed
+4. access control is not needed.
-6. Pubilc blockchain?
+5. Pubilc blockchain?
 yes transactions have to be monitored in this data purchased.

 # Workflow
 1. a user registers on the platform and a wallet is generated for the user.
 2. a user is able to fund his wallet.
-4. a users is able to purchse data with ether and a certain amount oof bandwith is allocated to the user
+4. a users is able to purchse data with ether and a certain amount of bandwith is allocated to the user
-5. a user can check his balance  to know how much bandwith us left.
+5. a user can check his balance to know how much bandwith is left.